bcgov/gwa-api/USER-JOURNEY.md

   approval: false
   legal: terms-of-use-for-api-gateway-1
   flow: kong-api-key-acl
-  credentialIssuer: null
-  additionalDetailsToRequest: Please provider a bit more of this
+  additionalDetailsToRequest: Please provide a bit more of this
   services: []
 - id: 2F7CA929
   name: test